jeffvalk/snap-indent/README.md

 ## Synopsis

-Snap-indent provides simple automatic indentation for Emacs as a minor mode.
-It enables the following features:
+Snap-indent provides simple automatic indentation (and optional formatting) when yanking/pasting text.

+`snap-indent-mode` is an Emacs minor mode that enables the following features:

-- On yank/paste, indent inserted text according to major mode
+- Indent inserted text according to major mode on yank/paste
-- On save, indent buffer text according to major mode (optional)
+- Indent buffer text according to major mode on save (optional)
-- When indenting, further format text, e.g. tabify, untabify (optional)
+- When indenting, additionally format text, e.g. tabify, untabify, remove trailing whitespace, etc (optional)
 - Prevent minor mode activation in certain major modes (optional)

 Snap-indent's additional formatting behavior is very flexible.
 Any function that operates on a region may be used, and multiple functions may be specified.